-In case of QIB Bidders, the Company in consultation with the BRLM could reject Applications provided that the reasons for rejecting the same were required to be provided to such Bidder in writing.
-In case of Non-Institutional Bidders, Retail Individual Bidders who applied, the Company had a right to reject Applications based on technical grounds.
+In case of QIB Bidders, the Company in consultation with the BRLM may reject Applications provided that the reasons for rejecting the same shall be provided to such Bidder in writing.
+In case of Non-Institutional Bidders, Retail Individual Bidders who applied, the Company has a right to reject Applications based on technical grounds.